The Church of God in Hong Kong: New Territories

-Meeting places all over the world
+Worldwide Meeting Places

-The Church of God in Hong Kong not only preaches in Hong Kong but also follows the Lord’s big commandments to bring Gods blessings to the world.
-In 1982, the Church of God in Hong Kong first established the Church of God in Macau.
-Now, the church acquired 59 meeting places globally, all practicing “Global Unity”.
+In 1982, the Church first established "The Church of God in Macau".
+Now, the church has 59 meeting places globally, all practicing “Global Unity”.
 The Church of God in Hong Kong continuously holds international united meetings and activities, as well as gathering brothers and sisters to form missionary teams to preach in different parts of the world and support local churches.

 Church management and fiscal management

 All the expenses of the Church of God in Hong Kong are the offerings/ dedication from the believers.
 The church regularly updates the financial report and holds annual assemblies to make their financial situation open to public.

 The Church of God in Hong Kong sets up a financial committee to inspect the revenue and expenditure of the church, which is finally examined by the elders.
 The church entrusts auditors to carry out financial audit and publicizes the audit report every year.